 USB to HDMI Adapter

-A adapter can change a spare USB port into HDMI.
+An adapter can “change” a spare USB port into HDMI port.
 I bought this Cable Matters USB 3.0 to HDMI Adapter from Amazon for £51.
 Although it is entitled “…for Windows“, it operates fine with Linux.
-I proceeded as below to install the driver and get it working.
-By the way I am using Linux Mint 20.1 MATE on a laptop made by MSI, model cx61.
+I got it working as detailed below.
+By the way, I am using Linux Mint 21.1 MATE on a laptop made by MSI, model cx61.

 The adapter model number is 103046.

 Start by physically installing the adapter.
-Disconnecting your monitor from HDMI, if connected, and reconnected it to a USB 3 port, via the interface adapter.
+Disconnect your monitor from the HDMI port, if connected, and reconnected it to a USB 3 port, via the interface adapter.

 Download the DisplayLink Driver